Lincoln MKT Insurance Rates

 Policy rates by type of insurance:

-Prices include $500 policy deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
+Estimates include $500 physical damage deductibles, 30/60 liability coverage, and includes medical and UM/UIM coverage.
 Prices are averaged for all 50 states and MKT models.

 Price Range Variability

-For a driver in their 40's, Lincoln MKT insurance rates range from as low as $592 for just the minimum liability insurance to a high rate of $2,680 for high-risk insurance.
+Using a 40-year-old driver as an example, Lincoln MKT insurance rates range from as low as $592 for just liability insurance to a high rate of $2,680 for a policy for a high-risk driver.

 Urban vs. Rural Price Range

-Where you live can make a big difference on insurance rates.
-Rural areas are shown to have a lower frequency of physical damage claims than congested cities.
-The graphic below illustrates how location helps determine car insurance rates.
+Your location can have significant affects on the price of auto insurance.
+Rural locations are shown to have a lower frequency of physical damage claims than densely populated cities.
+The graphic below illustrates how rural and urban location affects auto insurance prices.

-The examples above illustrate why all drivers should compare prices based on a specific location and risk profile, instead of making a decision based on rate averages.
+The examples above illustrate why all drivers should compare rates using their specific location and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.